dmbarbour/wikilon/docs/AwelonLang.md

 ## Bots and Effects

 An Awelon bot process is modeled as a monadic transaction, repeated indefinitely.
-Coordination is implicit: if a bot reads an empty input queue, or perhaps a full output queue, it can abort.
+Coordination is implicit: if a stream-processing bot reads an empty input queue, or a full output queue, it can abort.
 Rather than deterministically repeat an obviously unproductive behavior, the bot will implicitly wait for observed conditions to change.
 There is no need for explicit waits, signals, locks, or polling.

-Awelon bots are statically named and defined in the dictionary.
-Dynamic bots would too easily escape user control.
+Awelon bots are defined in the dictionary.
 We implicitly read the bot definition at the start of each transaction.
 Thus, changes to a bot's definition are immediately applied.
 This ensures liveness and robust user control over system behavior.

-To solve large, dynamic problems with a static set of bots, we can use several strategies: First, we can implement channels, signals, callbacks, or dirty-bits to focus transactions on productive work.
-Normal OOP patterns apply!
-Second, we can use ad-hoc quotas and voluntarily yield, providing opportunity for intervention and limiting rework in case of conflict.
-Third, we can leverage hierarchical transactions to support partial failure and simulate dynamic bots.
-Fourth, we can optimize for data parallelism, allowing programmers to pipe parallel computations through our variables and even across multiple transactions.
+For dynamic problems, divide-and-conquer tactics are desirable.
+I propose attached hierarchical bots: a tree of read-fork transactions, with read-write loops at the leaves.
+If a variable we observe before we fork changes, we must recompute the entire subtree.
+For graceful degradation to fallback behavior under problematic conditions, I propose hierarchical transactions.
+We can model safe exceptions that undo tentative writes then proceed on an alternative route.

 A variable is represented by an opaque reference `[ref-1123]` to a corresponding storage location `mem-1123` where the value is represented.
-The `ref-*` and `mem-*` volumes are reserved for this purpose.
-Reference words are implicitly defined and never evaluated, which simplifies auxiliary tooling like type inference, security analysis, performance, precise garbage collection, and support from projectional editors.
-References may be allocated by a transaction or declared in user code, e.g. `[ref-alicebot-status]`.
-To simplify initialization, we read and write optional values: `[definition some]` vs `[none]`, with the empty value representing undefined location.
+The environment reserves the `ref-*` and `mem-*` volumes for this purpose.
+Reference words are implicitly defined, and should never be evaluated.
+This simplifies auxiliary tooling like type inference, security analysis, precise garbage collection, and support from projectional editors.
+References may be allocated by a read-write transaction or declared in user code, e.g. `[ref-alicebot-status]`.
+To simplify initialization, we read and write optional values, with the empty value representing undefined location.

 A preliminary API (in pseudo-Haskell):